elena-marcos-macias/Ttest/README.md

   - Each **subsequent row** corresponds to one subject in the study.
   - Each **column** represents a variable to be analyzed.
   - One of the variables must be a **categorical grouping variable**, which is used to determine each subject’s group membership. *In this case, the variable “Genotipo” in column A serves as the categorical variable.*
-  - One of the variables can be another **categorical variable** which allow us to highlight certain subjects. *In column B, the variable "Muerte" indicates which animals died spontaneously during the experiment.*
+  - One of the variables can be another **categorical variable** which allow us to highlight certain subjects. *In column B, the variable "Death" indicates which animals died spontaneously during the experiment.*
   <img width="1172" height="569" alt="image" src="https://github.com/user-attachments/assets/97c14b2b-31b2-40e8-8f6a-3f5f7235fd98" />